SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/create-app/sync-app.md

 ---
+uid: dp-register-sync-app
 title: Register an ERP and quote sync app
-uid: dp-register-sync-app
 description: Describes how to register a new ERP and quote sync app in the SuperOffice Developer Portal.
+keywords: Developer Portal, app, ERP
 author: Bergfrid Dias
-date: 11.15.2023
+date: 08.21.2024
-keywords: Developer Portal, app, ERP
+version_devportal: 1.25
 topic: howto
-version:
-version_devportal: 1.16
 envir: cloud
-client:
 ---

 # Register an ERP and quote sync app

 ## About this template

 This template creates an app configuration for a standard app and asks for the ERP Sync and Quote endpoint URLs.
-These may also be added at a later time under **Advanced - ERP** in the application configuration.
+These may also be added at a later time.

 * Enables the [WebApi][1] and [Services88][6] API endpoints
 * Enable access to the [SystemToken claim][7]